 The registry allow for comparison of variations in outcome and clinical practice across individual units, across the private vs. public sector and regional vs. metropolitan centres as well as facilitate national and international benchmarking against agreed best-practice.

-Your patients are eligible to participate in the pilot phase of the registry if:
+Your patients are eligible to participate in the registry if:

 - They have been recently diagnosed with confirmed primary ovarian, tubal or peritoneal cancer (epithelial sub-types only);